 High School Juniors & Seniors (and their teachers): Interested in science & physics, and want to show off your skills?
 Join our High School Physics Competition!
-On April 24, 2020, we invite high school teams to the UM-Flint campus to present a physics concept and demonstrate a working model of that concept.
+We are inviting high school teams to the UM-Flint campus to present a physics concept and demonstrate a working model of that concept.

 WHO should enter?

 Juniors and seniors from Michigan high schools with an interest in physics.
 A team can have a maximum of four students, and your science teacher has to complete the registration.
 One team per school, please.

 WHAT is the competition?